Akashdip-N/NASA-API-Explorer/README.md

 * There are tests available for both the frontend and backend.
 ### Frontend Testing
  * The frontend tests are written using Jest and React Testing Library.
- * To run tests for the frontend run the following command inside the `frontend/` directory:
+ * To run tests for the frontend, run the following command inside the `frontend/` directory:
 ```bash
 npm test
 ```

 ### Backend Testing
  * The backend tests are written using Jest and Supertest.
- * To run the `backend` test perform the following steps:
+ * To run the `backend` test, perform the following steps:
  * Uncomment some lines in the `backend/index.js` file to enable testing.
  * Then run the following command inside the `backend/` directory:
 ```bash